nasa-gibs/gibs-api-docs/docs/index.md

   </LegendURL>
 </Style>
 ```

-# Vector Metadata
+### Vector Metadata

 As mentioned previously, the Mapbox vector tile specification provides structure for representing these data, but no mechanism for interpreting the meaning or intended use.
 As such, GIBS has developed a Vector Metadata Specification for defining each property contained within MVTs in its vector products.
 Each vector product has an associated JSON vector metadata file which provides the following information:

-- A unique identifier for the property, as found in the MVT data itself
+* A unique identifier for the property, as found in the MVT data itself
-- Descriptive information such as a title, description, and the function of the property (e.g. identification vs styling)
+* Descriptive information such as a title, description, and the function of the property (e.g. identification vs styling)
-- The data type and optional units for the property
+* The data type and optional units for the property
-- Valid values for the property
+* Valid values for the property
-- Additional flags for improved UI experience
+* Additional flags for improved UI experience

-## WMTS Capabilities Definition
+### WMTS Capabilities Definition

 A vector product's vector metadata file is referenced in the WMTS Capabilities document as Layer/ows:Metadata elements.
-The following snippet
-shows an example of how these elements will appear in the XML Capabilities response.
+The following snippet shows an example of how these elements will appear in the XML Capabilities response.
 Note that there are two entries listed.
-One is for the "default" v
-ector metadata file and one for the versioned (e.g. '1.0') vector metadata file.
+One is for the "default" vector metadata file and one for the versioned (e.g. '1.0') vector metadata file.
 This allows for the addition of future versions as enhancements are
 made to the GIBS vector product visualization capabilities, while retaining retaining backwards compatibility.

 #### WMTS Capabilities Layer Metadata

 ```
 <ows:Metadata xlink:type="simple" xlink:role="http://earthdata.nasa.gov/gibs/metadata-type/layer" xlink:
 href="https://gibs.earthdata.nasa.gov/vector-metadata/v1.0/FIRMS_MODIS_Thermal_Anomalies.json" xlink:title="